My Forking Life

 This seasoning is usually used as a marinade.
 I suggest using about 2 Tablespoons for every pound of meat.
 Add the seasoning to meat, fish, or vegetables and rub it all over.
 Cover and allow it to marinate in the refrigerator until ready to cook.

-I also like to add about 1 Tablespoon of oil to the seasoning when using as a marinade.
+I also like to add about 1 Tablespoon of oil to the seasoning when using it as a marinade.

 How to store green seasoning?